exakat/exakat/docs/Rules.rst

 #######################

-Each cryptographic algorithm requires a reasonable length.
+Each cryptography algorithm requires a reasonable length.
 Make sure an up-to-date length is used.

 This rule use the following recommendations :